wino6687/SWEpy/README.md

 # Disclaimer

-* All study area boxes should use the prime meridian (oriented to the North) as a guide when choosing lower right and upper left bounding coordinates.
+* All study area boxes should be oriented to the North when choosing lower right and upper left bounding coordinates.

 * Currently this script is not supported in Windows due to pynco only supporting Mac OS or Unix